mbr1989/andys-off-grid-cabin/README.md

-# ⚡ Andy's Off-Grid Cabin Power System
+# ⚡ Andy's Off-Grid Cabin Power System (ESPHome)

-An automated, ESP32-monitored off-grid power management and telemetry system for cabin energy storage, solar charge regulation, dual-inverter management, and winter protection.
+An automated, ESPHome-based off-grid power management and telemetry system for cabin energy storage, solar charge regulation, dual-inverter management, and winter protection.

 ---

 ## 📌 Overview

-This project provides a robust, self-hosted monitoring and control architecture for an off-grid solar installation.
+This repository contains the complete **ESPHome** architecture for monitoring and controlling an off-grid solar installation.
 It integrates an **EEL 24V (8S) 280Ah LiFePO4 DIY Battery Box** (equipped with built-in heating pads and a **JK-PB2A16S20P Inverter BMS**), an **EPEVER Tracer 5420AN MPPT Charge Controller**, a **Victron Phoenix 24/800 Inverter** (thermostatically switched for refrigerator operation), and an **EPEVER iPower-Plus 2000W Inverter** (supplying the main cabin AC network and high-load workshop equipment), managed by a **LilyGO T3S3 V1.2 (ESP32-S3) MCU with LoRa support**.

+The project is structured modularly using ESPHome `packages`, allowing flexible component configuration and seamless integration into Home Assistant or standalone ESPHome nodes.

 Modbus RTU communication with the charge controller, BMS, and EPEVER inverter is handled via a **MAX13487 Auto-Flow-Control RS485 module**.

-The system enables real-time telemetry, automated low-temperature charge management via internal heating pads, dual-inverter power scheduling, hardware thermal cut-offs, and local/long-range status monitoring.

 ---